 Rio de Janeiro Street Carnival

-Well over 500,000 visitors are expected to flock to Rio Carnival in 2013, and that’s before including roughly ten million Cariocas who call Rio their home.
+Well over 500,000 visitors are expected to flock to Rio Carnival and that’s before including roughly ten million Cariocas who call Rio their home.
 There are only 90,000 seats in the Sambadrome, so beyond highlighting the importance of booking your Sambadrome Parade tickets well in advance, this statistic shows that by no means do the Rio Carnival celebrations take place exclusively in the Sambadrome.

 Not getting into the Sambadrome does not stop the rest of the city from partying at Rio Carnival.
 The action in the streets outside the Sambadrome on Rio Carnival Samba Parade nights is insanely wild and crazy.
 The streets shut down and cars are replaced with people as the Carnival in the streets provide some of the most electrifying atmospheres of the Rio Carnival experience.
 Last year, around 5 million revelers joined in on the street parades — with over 2 million people at one street party alone (at Cordão da Bola Preta)!